justmarkham/DAT7/README.md

 * If your co-workers tend to create spreadsheets that are [unreadable by computers](https://bosker.wordpress.com/2014/12/05/the-government-statistical-services-terrible-spreadsheet-advice/), they may benefit from reading these [tips for releasing data in spreadsheets](http://www.clean-sheet.org/).
 (There are some additional suggestions in this [answer](http://stats.stackexchange.com/questions/83614/best-practices-for-creating-tidy-data/83711#83711) from Cross Validated.)

 ### Regular Expressions ("Regex")
+* [RegexOne](http://regexone.com/) is an interactive tutorial for learning the basics of regular expressions.
 * Google's Python Class includes an excellent [introductory lesson](https://developers.google.com/edu/python/regular-expressions) on regular expressions (which also has an associated [video](https://www.youtube.com/watch?v=kWyoYtvJpe4&index=4&list=PL5-da3qGB5IA5NwDxcEJ5dvt8F9OQP7q5)).
 * Python for Informatics has a nice [chapter](http://www.pythonlearn.com/html-270/book012.html) on regular expressions.
 (If you want to run the examples, you'll need to download [mbox.txt](http://www.py4inf.com/code/mbox.txt) and [mbox-short.txt](http://www.py4inf.com/code/mbox-short.txt).)
 * My [reference guide](https://github.com/justmarkham/DAT5/blob/master/code/19_regex_reference.py) to regular expressions includes lots of short explanations and simple examples.